Alluxio/alluxio/docs/en/operation/StressBench.md

 ## RPC Stress Bench

-The RPC Stress Bench is a set of benchmarks designed to measure the RPC performance of the master under heavy load of concurrent client requests.
+The RPC Stress Bench is a set of benchmarks designed to measure the RPC performance of the master under heavy load of concurrent client/worker requests.

 Similar to the Fuse IO Stress Bench, the RPC benchmarks support running in a single node mode, or in a cluster mode.